Answer to Prayer: Nicholas’ Birth*

 The festival of the Nativity of St. Nicholas the Wonderworker from Myra in Lycia is observed in the Russian Orthodox Church on July 29, or August 11th on the Julian calendar.
 Festival service in Russian

-Nicholas birth is also sometimes given as March 15, AD 270.
+Nicholas birth is also traditionally given as March 15, AD 270.

 The traditional birth narratives for Nicholas follow patterns established (hagiographic conventions) for the lives of saints whose purpose was to establish the holiness of the saint, rather than provide literally factual information.
 And so Nicholas is sometimes portrayed as miraculously standing in the bath immediately after birth and refusing his mother’s breast on fast days.